AMReX-Codes/amrex/Docs/sphinx_documentation/source/SUNDIALS3.rst

    :language: fortran

-Compiling AMReX with CVODE (Sundials version 3.X)
+Compiling AMReX with Sundials version 3.X
 ==================================================

 The following steps describe how to compile an AMReX application with